 The next step is to check for updates.
-You know that all kinds of issues can be fixed with the latest updates.
 Here is how you can update your Mac:

 - Click on the Apple icon in the top-left corner of the screen

-- If the update is available, you will see an option “Upgrade Now”.
-Click on it.
+- Once the update is available, you will see the option "Upgrade Now or Restart Now" Click on it.